The Auto BLDG, 9th Floor

 The Biennial’s exhibition on the 9th floor of The Auto BLDG showcases the work of ten artists, including new commissions of video and photo installations, paintings, sculptures, and commissioned textile works by nine contemporary artists.

-Note: Entrance to the 9th floor is on Sterling Road, to the left of the main MoCA entrance.
+Note: Entrance to the 9th floor is on Sterling Road, to the left of the main entrance.

 This venue is generously provided by Castlepoint Numa.